MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Proposed Method

 Most importantly, we compute the Gaussian-MI approximation to measure geo-discriminability:

 where the between-class variance quantifies separation between different landmarks:

 and the within-class variance measures consistency within each landmark class:

 here, $n_c$ denotes the number of samples in class $c$, $\boldsymbol{\mu}_c^{(v)}$ is the mean feature for class $c$ in view $v$, $\boldsymbol{\mu}^{(v)}$ is the global mean, and $N$ is the total number of samples.
 This formulation provides a computationally efficient estimate of mutual information while maintaining theoretical guarantees under Gaussian assumptions.
+The final information score $I_v$ integrates these measures, where $\hat{(\cdot)}$ denotes min-max normalization: